Allergy List

 Who are the people who should have access to Allergy Lists?

-Besides the person with the allergies, their loved ones, and close friends, healthcare professionals, educational staff (if the person with allergies is still a student), colleagues (if the person is part of the workforce), caregivers, emergency responders, restaurant staff, and airport personnel, to mention a few.
+Besides the person with the allergies, their loved ones, and close friends, healthcare professionals, educational staff (if the person with allergies is still a student), colleagues (if the person is part of the workforce), caregivers, emergency responders, restaurant staff, and airport personnel, should have access to these lists if possible.

 Is it enough to just indicate food allergies on my Allergy List?

-No. While food allergies are common, it’s best to indicate non-food allergies.
-You’ll never know when you might be exposed to a non-food allergen.
-By showing all your known allergies, your healthcare provider can draft a prevention and management plan for you.
+While we are familiar with the most common food allergens, it’s best to indicate non-food allergies.
+Patients may never know when they might be exposed to a non-food allergen.
+By encouraging patients to show all their known allergies, healthcare providers can draft a prevention and management plan for them.

 Join 10,000+ teams using Carepatron to be more productive